NiranjanTapasv1/Efficient-Virtual-Machine-Allocation-in-Cloud-Data-Centers/README.md

 *Container Types*

-A container holds items and has specific dimensions.
-It may also include special features like refrigeration.
+A container represents a resource unit that holds virtual machines.
+It has predefined dimensions and may include specialized features such as high-performance computing or GPU acceleration.

-*Item Types*
+*Virtual Machine (VM) Types*

-An item type represents the objects that are packed into containers.
-Each item type has its own dimensions and may require specific container features (e.g., refrigeration).

-*Shipment*
+VMs represent computational units that require allocation within containers.
+Each VM has specific resource requirements, such as CPU, memory, and storage, and may need specialized container features.

+*Allocation Request*

-A shipment consists of items that need to be packed into containers.
-Users can specify item types and their respective quantities to be allocated across available containers.
+An allocation request defines the number and types of VMs that need to be assigned to containers.
+Users can specify VM types and their respective quantities for optimal distribution across available containers.

-*Manifest*
+*Allocation Plan*

-A manifest is generated for each shipment, detailing how items are packed within containers.
+An allocation plan is generated based on an allocation request, outlining how VMs are efficiently assigned to containers.

 ## Solution Architecture

-1. A single-page application hosted on Amazon S3, distributed via Amazon CloudFront.
+1. A single-page application hosted on Amazon S3 and distributed through Amazon CloudFront for efficient content delivery.
-2. Amazon Cognito manages authentication and authorization for API access.
+2. Amazon Cognito handles authentication and authorization to ensure secure access to APIs.
-3. Amazon API Gateway serves as a REST API to handle CRUD operations on data models.
+3. Amazon API Gateway provides a REST API for managing VM allocation requests and processing CRUD operations.
-4. AWS Lambda proxy function executes CRUD operations and triggers the packing solver.
+4. An AWS Lambda proxy function performs API operations and initiates the allocation solver.
-5. Solver AWS Lambda function runs the bin-packing algorithm to determine an optimized packing solution, storing the results in Amazon DynamoDB.
-After optimization, the function retrieves a WebSocket connection 6.
-ID from DynamoDB and sends an update to the corresponding client.
+5. The solver AWS Lambda function runs a bin-packing algorithm to optimize VM allocation, storing results in Amazon DynamoDB.
+Once optimization is complete, it retrieves the WebSocket connection ID from DynamoDB and updates the corresponding client.
-7. Bi-directional WebSocket API facilitates real-time updates for connected clients.
+6. A bi-directional WebSocket API enables real-time updates for connected clients.
-8. Another AWS Lambda function links WebSocket connection IDs with client metadata for session tracking.
+7. Another AWS Lambda function maps WebSocket connection IDs to client metadata for session tracking.
-9. Amazon DynamoDB serves as the storage layer for data objects and WebSocket metadata.
+8. Amazon DynamoDB serves as a scalable storage solution for VM allocation data and WebSocket metadata.

 ## Project Structure

-This solution is developed using C# and TypeScript.
-The key components include:
+This solution is developed using C# and TypeScript, with key components structured as follows:

-Packing Solver (C#) – application/csharp/AWS.Prototyping.Pacman.Solver/src/AWS.Prototyping.Pacman.Solver
+Allocation Solver (C#) – application/csharp/AWS.Prototyping.Pacman.Solver/src/AWS.Prototyping.Pacman.Solver
+Implements the core VM allocation logic using an advanced bin-packing algorithm.

-Shared Types (TypeScript) – application/typescript/packages/@aws-prototype/shared-types
+Shared Data Models (TypeScript) – application/typescript/packages/@aws-prototype/shared-types

-Defines data model objects shared between the API and front-end.
+Defines data models shared between the backend API and the front-end application.

-API (TypeScript) – application/typescript/packages/@aws-prototype/api
+API Layer (TypeScript) – application/typescript/packages/@aws-prototype/api

-Implements the AWS Lambda proxy function REST API.
+Manages AWS Lambda proxy functions and REST API endpoints.

-Subscription Handlers (TypeScript) – application/typescript/packages/@aws-prototype/subscription
+Event Handlers (TypeScript) – application/typescript/packages/@aws-prototype/subscription

-Manages pub/sub communication between DynamoDB and WebSocket APIs.
+Handles real-time pub/sub communication between DynamoDB and WebSocket APIs.

-Website (TypeScript & React.js) – application/typescript/packages/@aws-prototype/website
+User Interface (React.js & TypeScript) – application/typescript/packages/@aws-prototype/website

-A React.js-based demo front-end for user interaction.
+Provides an interactive front-end for managing VM allocation requests and viewing results.

-Infrastructure (TypeScript & AWS CDK) – application/typescript/packages/@aws-prototype/infra
+Infrastructure as Code (AWS CDK & TypeScript) – application/typescript/packages/@aws-prototype/infra

-Contains Infrastructure as Code (IaC) required for deployment using AWS CDK.
+Defines cloud infrastructure using AWS Cloud Development Kit (CDK).

 ## Build

 ### Prerequisites

-Ensure the following dependencies are installed and available in your system PATH:
+Ensure the following dependencies are installed and available in your system's PATH:

-node (version 14+)
+Node.js (version 14+)
 .NET 6.0
-yarn
-npx
+Yarn
+Npx
 Docker
 AWS CLI
 AWS CDK
-cfn-nag (install using gem install cfn-nag)
+cfn-nag (install via gem install cfn-nag)

 # Complete Build Instructions
 1) Build the Packing Solver (C# component)